top of page

 One Earth's Dreaming

-Interactive installation and performance of varying duration.
+Participative performance and installation of varying duration.

 798 Art District, Beijing, ROC.
 On the occasion of 10th OPEN International Performance Art Festival, October 2009.
 Curated by Chen Jing/Martin Renteria